tmungle/tmungle.github.io/x4_misc.markdown

 Department of Pediatrics, Stanford University, May ’24
 - Clinical Utility and Feasibility of ML models (Net Benefit and Decision Curve Analysis), BIOMED 223, Stanford University, April '24
 - _Conference Talks_
 	- A multimodal machine learning approach to accurately identify patients with glaucoma in real world data repositories.
-(American Glaucoma Society) (to be presented as Top 5 Plenary Paper Presentations in March '25)
+(American Glaucoma Society) (**_to be presented as Top 5 Plenary Paper Presentations_** in March '25)
 	- Multi-modal Ensemble Learning for Accurate Detection of Glaucoma; (AMIA), Nov ’24
-	- Developing an automated dose advice programme to assist adaptive antimetabolite does decisions during MT in ALL; (XIIIth SIOP Asia), March ’21 (Special Award)
+	- Developing an automated dose advice programme to assist adaptive antimetabolite does decisions during MT in ALL; (XIIIth SIOP Asia), March ’21 (_**Special Mention and Award**_)

 **Leadership**
 - Co-Chair, Stanford PostDoc Symposium, Stanford University March ’24